welaika/wordless/rtfm/source/_pages/install.rst

     :ref:`Server`

 .. note::
-    It's possible that your OS will ask you to allow connections on server's ports (3000 and/or 8080).
+    It is possible that your OS asks you to allow connections on server ports (3000 and/or 8080).
 It's just ok to do it.

 ..
 [1] https://www.npmjs.com/package/yarn